dkashinsky/face-api-node/README.md

 # face-api.js for Nodejs

-We can use the equivalent API in a nodejs environment by polyfilling some browser specifics, such as HTMLImageElement, HTMLCanvasElement and ImageData.
+We can use the equivalent API in a nodejs environment by polyfilling some browser specifics, such as HTMLImageElement, HTMLCanvasElement.
 The easiest way to do so is by installing the node-canvas package.

 Alternatively you can simply construct your own tensors from image data and pass tensors as inputs to the API.